 Emil J. Ali provides legal representation of professionals across many regulated industries to limit, defend, and deflect liability in regulatory and professional conduct investigations, enforcement actions, arbitrations, and court cases.
 His diverse experience affords him the ability to provide advice and counsel to licensed professionals including investment advisors, broker-dealers, registered representatives, and attorneys.

 Mr. Ali formerly investigated and assisted in the prosecution of attorney misconduct at the United States Patent and Trademark Office, Office of Enrollment and Discipline (OED).
 While at the OED, Mr. Ali helped to promulgate the USPTO Rules of Professional Conduct, which are based upon the ABA Model Rules of Professional Conduct.
 His unique experience affords him an understanding of the regulation of the legal profession.
 Mr. Ali has routinely presented and written regarding best practices for professionals to avoid regulator complaints.
-Mr. Ali is an adjunct professor of law at Lewis and Clark Law School in Portland, OR.
+He also provides guidance to law firms and attorneys regarding employment transitions and the related conflicts.
+Additionally, Mr. Ali is an adjunct professor of law at Lewis and Clark Law School in Portland, OR.

 Mr. Ali also spent time at the United States Attorney’s Office for the District of Columbia as a Special Assistant United States Attorney.
 There, he worked closely with the Washington, D.C.
 Metropolitan Police Department and the Federal Bureau of Investigation to prosecute a variety of crimes in the District of Columbia.